Admissions

 Areas of Study

-At Berkeley Journalism, you’ll choose a media platform—Audio, Documentary, Multimedia-Web Video, Narrative Writing, or Photojournalism—and make it your area of specialization.
-This focus allows you to sharpen your skills, deepen your storytelling expertise, and stand out in the field.
+At Berkeley Journalism, you’ll choose a media platform—Audio, Documentary, Multimedia-Web Video, Narrative Writing, or Photojournalism—as your area of specialization!
+Sharpen your skills, deepen your storytelling expertise, and stand out in the field.

 Topical Areas